lfelker/package_capabilities/README.md

 make output destination src/state/

-you must modify the data location input source in src/map.js as well
+you must modify the data location input source in src/main.js as well

+# Notes About Implementation
+- The map shows the optimized route between all points in the souce .json file, specefied at the top of src/main.js
+- The first point in the json source file is set to be the start and end location of the 'vehicle' that is visiting every point.
+- If you want to visualize the data of each point (like address), simply click on the point.
+- If an error ocurs in the route optimization calculation no route will be visualized.
+This will occur if not route is possible (like if a point in the source data is not reachable by car or it is across an ocean from the other data).